realsanghyeon/git-demo/README.md

 # git-demo
-Add a line of code here in the `my-branch` branch.
+Make a change here in the `main` branch.
 Add another line in the `my-branch` branch.